Honkertonken/Honkertonken-Cogs/README.md

 # Contact

-If you encounter bugs or just want to contact to me you can always shoot me a dm at Honkertonken#9221 (694835810347909161) or ping me in the `#support_othercogs` channel.
+If you encounter bugs or just want to contact to me you can always shoot me a dm at honkertonken.
+(694835810347909161) or ping me in the `#support_othercogs` channel.
 For feature requests, issues, bugs, or suggestions open a PR/issue on this repo.